Digest Writer

-Digest Writer (ڈائجسٹ رائٹر) is a Pakistani drama series which premiered on Hum TV on 5 October 2014.
+Digest Writer (ڈائجسٹ رائٹر) is a Pakistani drama series that premiered on Hum TV on 5 October 2014.
 The serial is penned by Umera Ahmad and directed by Syed Ahmed Kamran.
-It stars Saba Qamar, Agha Ali and Gohar Rasheed.
+It stars Saba Qamar, Agha Ali, and Gohar Rasheed.

-It received seven nominations at the annual Hum TV awards.
+The series received seven nominations at the annual Hum TV awards.

 Plot

-Digest Writer is based on the life of Farida, a lower-middle-class college student whose parents prefer to focus on the education of their son who they wish to become a doctor.
+Digest Writer is based on the life of Farida, a lower-middle-class college student whose parents prefer to focus on the education of their son, whom they wish would become a doctor.
 Farida herself is a talented young woman, determined to do well in life.
-She is a reserved outcast within her family, dreaming of her own future and success, holding to the belief "whatever you're destined to achieve, you will achieve" (translated into English).
-At the same time, Farida's family are going through financially difficult times as she aspires to become a Digest magazine writer under the pen name "Rashk-i-Hina" (رشک حنا) (Pride of Henna), spending sleepless nights to accomplish her dream.
-Indeed her father constantly scolds her for wasting electricity at night but she continues regardless.
-Farida is determined to earn money to help the family get out of their financial crisis, and seeing this her parents become more sympathetic toward her.
-She goes on to befriends a banker, Shehryar Ahmed, who admires her skills, but several problems arise in their relationship.
+She is a reserved outcast within her family, dreaming of her own future and success, holding on to the belief that "whatever you're destined to achieve, you will achieve" (translated into English).
+At the same time, Farida's family is going through financially difficult times as she aspires to become a Digest magazine writer under the pen name "Rashk-i-Hina" (رشک حنا) (Pride of Henna), spending sleepless nights to accomplish her dream.
+Indeed, her father constantly scolds her for wasting electricity at night, but she continues regardless.
+Farida is determined to earn money to help the family get out of their financial crisis, and seeing this, her parents become more sympathetic toward her.
+She goes on to befriend a banker, Shehryar Ahmed, who admires her skills, but several problems arise in their relationship.